rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 - Do some light performance testing to monitor throughput of APIs

 ## Tools and Frameworks
-> Below is a collection of the frameworks that will be used in this lab
+> Below is a collection of the new frameworks and tools that will be used in this lab

 1. [eslint](https://eslint.org/) - ESLint is an open source JavaScript linting utility originally created by Nicholas C. Zakas in June 2013.
 Code linting is a type of static analysis that is frequently used to find problematic patterns or code that doesn’t adhere to certain style guidelines.
 There are code linters for most programming languages, and compilers sometimes incorporate linting into the compilation process.

+1. [stryker](http://stryker-mutator.io/) - Mutation testing!
+What is it?
+Bugs, or mutants, are automatically inserted into your production code.
+Your tests are run for each mutant.
+If your tests fail then the mutant is killed.
+If your tests passed, the mutant survived.
+The higher the percentage of mutants killed, the more effective your tests are.
+It's really that simple.

 ## Big Picture
 This exercise begins cluster containing blah blah